libbitcoin/libbitcoin-explorer/README.md

 *The Bitcoin Command Line Tool*

-**User and Developer Documentation**
+[Documentation](https://github.com/libbitcoin/libbitcoin-explorer/wiki) is available on the wiki.

-[DOCUMENTATION](https://github.com/libbitcoin/libbitcoin-explorer/wiki) is available on the wiki.
+[Downloads](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Download) are available for Linux, Macintosh and Windows.

 **License Overview**